Where the Eclipse Was Seen

 Try our new interactive eclipse maps.
 Zoom in and search for accurate eclipse times and visualizations for any location.

-Regions seeing, at least, some parts of the eclipse: Europe, Asia, Australia, Much of Africa, North/West North America, Pacific, Atlantic, Indian Ocean, Arctic, Antarctica.
+Regions seeing, at least, some parts of the eclipse: Europe, Asia, Australia, Africa, Much of North America, Pacific, Atlantic, Indian Ocean, Arctic, Antarctica.

 Eclipse Map and Animation

 When the Eclipse Happened Worldwide — Timeline

 Lunar eclipses can be visible from everywhere on the night side of the Earth, if the sky is clear.
 From some places the entire eclipse will be visible, while in other areas the Moon will rise or set during the eclipse.

 |Event||UTC Time||Time in Washington DC*||Visible in Washington DC|

 |Penumbral Eclipse began||Feb 20 at 13:16:37||Feb 20 at 8:16:37 am||No, below the horizon|

 |Partial Eclipse began||Feb 20 at 14:18:43||Feb 20 at 9:18:43 am||No, below the horizon|

 |Full Eclipse began||Feb 20 at 15:20:00||Feb 20 at 10:20:00 am||No, below the horizon|